 Skip to main content

 Even though Florida's population has skewed younger with migration, there is still a significant amount of retirees in Pinellas County.
+We've worked aging-in-place scope across Old Northeast bungalows, Snell Isle waterfront homes, Shore Acres ground-floor flood-zone units, Crescent Lake mid-century ranches, Tierra Verde retiree compounds, Bahama Shores split-levels, Historic Uptown two-stories with stairlift retrofits, Old Southeast bungalows, and Downtown St. Pete high-rise condos where elevator access plus 36-inch doorways changes the calculus entirely.
 We frequently build in accessibility — or at least the foundations for accessibility — on remodels that aren't labeled aging-in-place projects.
 We might not put in guardrails or grab bars in a shower right now, but we make sure we've blocked inside the wall with 2x6 backing so they can be screwed in easily later.
-The conversations come up in three predictable scenarios: an older relative is coming to live out their days with the family, the homeowners themselves are getting up in years and planning a remodel that's going to see them through to the end, or someone has had an episode — a fall, a health scare — that forces an accessibility remodel post haste rather than being planned for the future.
+The conversations come up in three predictable scenarios: an older relative is coming to live out their days with the family (in-law suite or multigenerational scope), the homeowners themselves are getting up in years and planning a remodel that's going to see them through to the end (single-floor living or first-floor primary suite conversion), or someone has had an episode — a fall, a health scare — that forces an accessibility remodel post haste rather than being planned for the future.

 Narrow hallway with worn threshold and standard-width doorways needing accessibility modifications